-One service learning project has become a much-anticipated part of the curriculum for Ethical Culture fifth graders.
-Even before the start of school, they begin drafting the picture books they will write and illustrate in Spanish class in the spring.
-These books, once completed, are sent to a Guatemalan school with limited resources.
-Throughout the process, our students ask questions to ensure their books are culturally sensitive for their friends across the world.
+One service learning project has become a much-anticipated part of the curriculum for Ethical Culture 4th Graders.
+The Spanish Book Project coincides with their Social Studies immigration study where the students create books for unaccompanied minors who are entering the United States — the book will be included in a welcome bag.
+Throughout the process, our students ask questions to ensure their books are culturally sensitive for their new friends.

 Closer to home, our students learn how their education is connected to the education of others.
 Through a longstanding partnership with neighboring public high school University Heights and a progressive yeshiva SAR Academy, Upper School students befriend and collaborate with peers whose educational experiences differ from their own.
 Collectively, students at the three schools work on community service projects and host discussions on issues like gun violence and race relations, establishing common ground.

 We live as part of a community, and we recognize the responsibility each of us has to the whole.
 Our academic program is infused with the ideals of collaboration and care for others, rooted in mutual understanding and the promise of genuine relationships.

 Case study: A year of social learning